 Crystal Sugar Hawthorns

 The arrival of winter means that hawthorns—which are related to rose hips—are in season.
 The round red berries have a cream-colored flesh with a flavor close to that of a tart green apple, peppered with dark brown seeds.
 They're found in China's colder provinces, north of the Yangtze.
 Because they're so astringent, hawthorns are often paired with something sweet.
 Some string them together on sticks and roll them in toffee, like a row of red lanterns or tiny candied apples—a preparation called bingtang hulu.
 But I prefer them lightly oiled, then coated in confectioners' sugar.
-These bingtang shanzha, or crystal sugar hawthorns, are downright addictive, with a crisp, white crust that packs a satisfying sweet-sour punch.
+These bingtang shanzha, or crystal sugar hawthorns, are downright compelling, with a crisp, white crust that packs a satisfying sweet-sour punch.

 Fuqi Feipian (Chilled Sichuan Beef)